Etching Artwork Guidelines

 The formulas below are for the artwork and photo tool before etching.

-No less than 110% of the metal thickness at the smallest point of the etch through area on any metal thickness.
+No less than 1.5 times the metal thickness at the smallest point of the etch through area on any metal thickness.

 No less than .005”, or .35 point line.
 Use .0055-.006, or.4 point line weight and above for normal circumstances.